CLoE: Expert Consistency Learning for Robust Missing Modality Segmentation

 Fig.~\ref{fig:vis} demonstrates that our method can effectively segment brain tumors in scenarios with missing data across different modalities.
 Additionally, we evaluate the general medical foundation model MedSAM\cite{medsam} on the full-modality setting.
 Even with bounding box prompts, MedSAM cannot generate clear and accurate tumor boundaries, which demonstrates the value of our dedicated multimodal segmentation framework, especially for incomplete-modality cases.

-Table~\ref{tab:compare2} presents quantitative results on the peripheral zone (PZ) of the MSD prostate dataset.
-Compared with RFNet and DC-Seg, our CLoE method achieves the highest Dice score under T2, ADC, and T2\&ADC settings, showing strong robustness to modality changes.
-Specifically, CLoE improves the average Dice by 0.53\% over DC-Seg and 2.77\% over RFNet.
+Table~\ref{tab:compare2} presents the results for the BraTS-Africa dataset on \textbf{ET}. \textbf{Modalities (c:T1c, n:T1n, f:T2f, w:T2w)}.
+Compared with RFNet, Our CLoE shows strong robustness to modality changes.
+CLoE improves the average Dice by 11.33\% over RFNet. (\textbf{\textit{In particular, the average: DC-Seg is only 40.3\%}})

-\textbf{Ablation Study.} As shown in Table~\ref{tab:ablation}, we validate the effectiveness of four core components in CLoE.
-Removing REC leads to a significant performance drop (average Dice -1.98\%), especially for the ET region (-3.41\%), confirming its critical role in enforcing consistency within tumor regions.
-Removing Weight Fusion also causes a substantial degradation (average Dice -2.47\%), with ET being most affected (-3.96\%), as it dynamically integrates multi-modal features.
-In contrast, removing MEC or the Gating Network results in negligible performance loss (average Dice drops of -0.70\% and -0.47\%, respectively), indicating their role in fine-grained consistency optimization.
-The full CLoE model achieves the best performance, validating the effectiveness of our proposed framework.
+\textbf{Ablation Study.} Table~\ref{tab:ablation} compares CLoE with RFNet as the baseline.
+L-contrast (LC) improves accuracy through cross-modal alignment (DC-Seg).
+MEC yields a slight improvement, while REC further enhances performance.
+Adding only the gating network ($^\dagger$) yields negligible improvements, whereas combining the gating network with adaptive weighted fusion ($^\ddagger$) achieves the best Dice scores, which are 1.11\%, 2.00\%, and 3.59\% higher than the baseline model, respectively.
+Finally, when only LC is removed, its level is comparable to (+ LC).